Pradyumn1729/-CrackYourPlacement/README.md

 # -CrackYourPlacement
-This repo contains all the frequently asked imp questions, which might be considered useful fro revison purposes,
+This repo contains all the frequently asked imp questions, which might be considered useful for revison purposes,